zgoda/flask-rollup/docs/index.rst

 Basic usage
 -----------

-After installing Flask-Rollup in Python virtual environment, an environment for Rollup has to be initialised.
+After installing Flask-Rollup in Python virtual environment an environment for Rollup has to be initialised.
 This extension adds CLI command group ``rollup`` and one of provided commands initialise all Javascript tooling for Rollup.

 .. code-block:: shell-session